 This is me.
 I am a Shetland Sheepdog and I love music.
-After seven years listening to Margee teach and students play, I am full of bright ideas.
+After twelve years listening to Margee teach and students play, I am full of bright ideas.

 Sing as you play!
 I often hear Miss Margee tell students to sing as they play; sing words, make up words, or even sing the note names.
 Some students think this is difficult to do but if my dog friend can do it so can you!
 Don’t miss this great dog video

 You know what I like about spring?
 Actually there are lots of of things:

 - Snow doesn’t get caught in my paws when I go outside.

 - There are 1,000 new smells with spring flowers and trees blooming.

 - I’m one month closer to my birthday!

 What I like even better?!!
 Best of all, is seeing student’s hand positions look more and more like my paws!
 Not a claw, not a board; but a paw–fingers rounded and relaxed with no caved in joints.
 Ah, what a sight!

 Last weekend there was a dog show in Spokane.
 To be a good show dog (and I should know because my sister went to Australia to be a show dog!) there are skills we Shelties have to have–like the proper way to stand, with our hind legs slightly back and our head held at just the right angle.
 We have to walk with a smooth prance and show calmness.

 How is your Sheltie stance — I mean, piano posture?